andreasmhallberg/readingnotes/Curzan, 2014. Fixing English.md

   - generic he
   - split infinitives

+- Explosion of grammar writing at the end of the 17 hundreds: 69

-- "The number of grammars skyrocketed over the course of the late eighteenth century throughout the nineteenth century, and grammarians during this period changed the tone of grammatical admonishments: the discourse was no longer just about improving style and rhetoric but also about identifying and eliminating error."
-69
+  > The number of grammars skyrocketed over the course of the late eighteenth century throughout the nineteenth century, and grammarians during this period changed the tone of grammatical admonishments: the discourse was no longer just about improving style and rhetoric but also about identifying and eliminating error.

 @English
 @standard-language